Andy4495/TI-30-Keypad-Interface/README.md

 ### Connecting to Arduino

+...Keypad row pins

+...Keypad column pins

-Keypad pin 13 is used for column 5 and to turn on the calculator.
-To turn on the calculator, the pin needs to be pulled to around 9 V. Since it is also used by the Arduino for column 5, it needs to be isolated from the 9 V signal.
-So there needs to be a diode between the Arduino and keypad pin 13 (anode to Arduino, cathode to keypad pin 13).
-The diode will block the 9 V signal, but allow the Arduino column 5 control signal to signal a row 5 keypress to the calculator chip.
-I used a standard 1N4148 diode, and the forward voltage drop of ~0.6 V did not impact operation.
+Keypad pin 13 has two purposes: 1) column 5 keypad keypad matrix signal and 2) power on the calculator.
+To power on the calculator, the pin needs to be pulled to ~9 V. That is above the maximum rating for a microcontroller pin, so there needs to be isolation between the Arduino output and the 9 V signal.
+I used a standard 1N4148 diode between the Arduino and keypad pin 13 (anode to Arduino, cathode to keypad pin 13).
+The diode will block the 9 V signal from affecting the Arduino, but allow the Arduino output pin to signal a column 5 keypress to the calculator chip.
+The diode forward voltage drop of ~0.6 V did not impact operation.

 ...
 Include info on voltages, diodes, resistors, voltage dividers, power needs.
 ...
 Row scans at 5.6 V --> 10K/10K divider to about 2.8 V to MSP input pin